Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

-List decoding has been modeled in several different ways in the past literature.
-This paper chiefly uses the model that takes quantumly corrupted codewords implicitly as an oracle and outputs hidden messages explicitly.
-Upon this {\em implicit-input explicit-output model}, the {\em quantum list decoding problem} (QLDP) for a code $C$ is described in the following fashion.
-First, let $C$ be any $(M(n),n,d(n))_{q(n)}$-code family with message space $\Sigma_n$ and let $\OO$ be any set of quantumly corrupted codewords for $C$.
-Take a {\em bias parameter} $\varepsilon(n)$.
+To formulate the notion of quantum list decoding, this paper deals with a specific model in which we {\em implicitly} take a quantumly corrupted codeword as a form of ``oracle'' and then we output a list of messages {\em explicitly} after accessing the oracle by way of oracle queries.
+A process of making an oracle query and then receiving its oracle answer is conventionally assumed to take a unit time.
+Upon this {\em implicit-input explicit-output model}, the {\em quantum list-decoding problem} (QLDP) for a classical block code family $C$ can be described as follows.
+First, let $C=\{C^{(n)}\}_{n\in\nat}$ be any $(M(n),n,d(n))_{q(n)}$-code family with message space $\Sigma_n$ and let $\OO$ be any set of quantumly corrupted codewords for $C$.
+Taking a {\em bias parameter} $\varepsilon:\nat\to[0,1]$, we define the $\varepsilon$-QLDP as: